cdl-geneseo/geneseo-dictionary/W/Wayno.md

 # Wayno

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-U-Z

-Bibliographies and Study Guides : Wayno

 Created by  Unknown User (kmh28), last modified by  Unknown User (mtr7) on Apr 28, 2015

 (noun) One who lives in Wayne Dormitory&quot;Where do you live? ...
 I'm a Wayno.&quot;Source: Geneseo Dictionary 2006.
 Norman.Although some people were able to identify what this term meant, many said that they wouldn't use it in conversation.
 Obsolete.
 Romig, S-Z, 2015.